-- In Ramadan, Muslims abstain from drinking water or eating during their fast.
+- Can you drink water during Ramadan?
+In Ramadan, Muslims abstain from drinking water or eating during their fast.

 - Dehydration is more likely to occur if you fail to drink enough water in between fasting periods.